jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

     {{ env, state | k v ⇓ result | state' }} ->
     {{ env, state | LowM.Cast v k ⇓ result | state' }}
   ```
-  In this case we return the result of the continuation `k` of the cast.
+  In this case, we return the result of the continuation `k` of the cast.
 We do not change the state in the cast.
 - We read the state using the primitive `State.read`, checking that the `address` is indeed allocated (it returns `None` otherwise).
 Note that the type of `v` depends on its address.
 We directly allocate values with their original type, to avoid serializations/deserializations to represent the state.
   ```coq
   | CallPrimitiveStateRead